Priscigs/P1-Redes/README.md

     ║ 11. >>> End                    ║
     ╚════════════════════════════════╝

-- ‼️ Add `@alumchat.xyz` to the registration email so it works correctly
+‼️ Add `@alumchat.xyz` to the registration email so it works correctly

-## Libraries required
+## Librarie required

 ```
 pip install sleekxmpp